 Araminta Reeder Hussey, a Tuscaloosa resident since 1954, passed peacefully in the early morning of September 2, 2019, after complications from a stroke three months prior, and following a valiant recovery at Hospice of West Alabama and the Tuscaloosa VA Valor Rehabilitation Unit.
 She happily celebrated her 87th birthday on August 28th with cake and generous amounts of ice cream.

-To send flowers in memory of Araminta Reeder Hussey, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Araminta Reeder Hussey, please visit our Heartfelt Sympathies Store.

 A Celebration of Life and Resurrection was held Sunday, September 15 at 11:00AM at St. Luke United Methodist Church in Tuscaloosa, followed by a graveside Committal service at the Roxana Cemetery (near Camp Hill, AL) at 4:00PM.